MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/design.md

  ![Local rotations layer](~/media/local_rotations_layer.PNG)

-We recommend you to explore the [API referenece of the Quantum Machine Learning library](xref:microsoft.quantum.machinelearning) to discover all the tools available to streamline the circuit design.
+We recommend you  explore the [API reference of the Quantum Machine Learning library](xref:microsoft.quantum.machinelearning) to discover all the tools available to streamline the circuit design.

 ## Next steps